-As Art Coordinator for Extinction Rebellion Chicago, I work alongside an amazing team to plan and coordinate actions, communication strategy, and partnerships—and help create the visual, aesthetic and conceptual elements which convey the urgency of the climate emergency and the ethos with which we seek to confront this challenge.
-Banners, flags, costumes and aesthetic strategies support successful marches, blockades and NVDAs (non-violent direct actions).
+As Art Coordinator for Extinction Rebellion Chicago, I work alongside an amazing team to plan and coordinate actions, communication strategy, and partnerships—and help create the visual, aesthetic and conceptual elements which convey the urgency of the climate and ecological emergency—and the ethos with which we seek to confront this challenge.
+Banners, flags, costumes and other aesthetic strategies support successful marches, blockades and NVDAs (non-violent direct actions).

 The responses will then inform streamers and banners used in further actions which continue the theme—and will eventually be folded flat and delivered to City Council, asking they listen to the voices of their city's people and declare a climate emergency.

 • Hear me speak about XR alongside activists from Sunrise Movement and Youth Climate Strike on NPR when we were guests on WBEZ's Worldview

 • Read |www.nytimes.com/2019/10/28/opinion/exti?|an Op-Ed in the NYT on the Extinction Rebellion movement